Attention Misses Visual Risk: Risk-Adaptive Steering for Multimodal Safety Alignment: Introduction

-These limitations highlight the need for a more \emph{precise} refusal approach to accurately distinguish safe from unsafe queries, ensuring proper refusal while preserving utility, and a more \emph{efficient} approach that avoids costly refusal processes.
-To achieve both \emph{precision} and \emph{efficiency}, it is crucial to analyze why accurate risk assessment fails at the query level, as only then can refusals be made without refinement, enabling faster and safer inference.
-To this end, we investigate why MLLMs struggle to conduct accurate safety reasoning, particularly for multimodal queries.
-Our analysis reveals that the key issue lies in insufficient cross-modal attention to safety-critical image regions.
-When an unsafe instruction is given in text (Fig.~\ref{fig:sample_a}), the model allocates significant attention to the unsafe text tokens such as \textit{``bomb''}, generating an appropriate refusal.
+Our analysis shows that this failure stems from insufficient cross-modal attention to safety-critical image regions in multimodal queries (Fig.~\ref{fig:samples}).
+Specifically, when an unsafe instruction is given in text (Fig.~\ref{fig:sample_a}), the model allocates significant attention to the unsafe text tokens such as \textit{``bomb''}, leading to an appropriate refusal.
 However, when the same unsafe instruction is given in multimodal format with the harmful context embedded in images, the model fails to allocate sufficient attention to the corresponding visual tokens, resulting in unsafe outputs (Fig.~\ref{fig:sample_b}).

-Building on this analysis, we propose \textbf{R}isk-adaptive \textbf{A}ctivation \textbf{S}teering (\textbf{RAS}), an inference-time defense that dynamically steers a frozen MLLM toward refusal behavior based on the estimated risk of the input query.
-RAS consists of three stages: (i) \textbf{vision-aware query reformulation}, which appends concise visual contexts (\ie, a brief summary of the image) and safety prompts to strengthen cross-modal attention to safety-critical regions; (ii) \textbf{risk evaluation}, which estimates the threat level of the reformulated query; and (iii) \textbf{adaptive activation steering}, which adjusts model activations with intervention strength scaled according to the assessed risk.
+Building on this analysis, we aim to (i) incorporate concise visual contexts (\ie, a brief text summary of the image) to improve query-level risk assessment, and (ii) keep the mechanism lightweight, minimizing both pre-deployment and inference overhead.
+To this end, we propose \textbf{M}ultim\textbf{o}dal \textbf{R}isk-\textbf{A}daptive \textbf{S}teering (\textbf{\method}), an inference-time defense that dynamically steers a frozen MLLM toward refusal behavior based on the estimated risk of the input query. \method consists of three stages: (i) \textbf{vision-aware query reformulation}, which appends visual contexts and safety prompts to strengthen safety-relevant cross-modal attention; (ii) \textbf{exponentially weighted risk evaluation}, which estimates the threat level of the reformulated query; and (iii) \textbf{scaled activation steering}, which adjusts model activations with intervention magnitude scaled according to the assessed risk.
 This design minimizes interference with benign queries, preserving utility, while effectively steering unsafe queries toward refusals.

-Our evaluation shows that RAS substantially \emph{reduces attack success rates} on diverse multimodal jailbreak benchmarks across multiple MLLMs, such as LLaVA-1.5 \citep{llava1.5}, Qwen-VL-Chat \citep{qwen}, and InternLM-XComposer \citep{zhang2024internlm}.
-Moreover, RAS \emph{better preserves benign task performance} and \emph{delivers significantly faster inference throughput} compared to existing inference-time methods.
-Collectively, these results highlight dynamic, context-aware latent steering as an efficient and effective approach to enhance MLLM safety without compromising speed and utility.
-We summarize our contributions as follows: